ucsdwcsng/WAIS/README.md

     4. [rf_msgs](./src/rf_msgs): A clone of [rf_msgs](https://github.com/ucsdwcsng/rf_msgs) message type from WiROS package.
     5. [wifi_backend](./src/wifi_backend): Main package which contains the code to run WAIS's WiFi factor graph.

-To install these packages, clone this repository and in the repository's root folder run:
+To install these packages, clone this repository and in the repository's root folder run `catkin build`:

 ```
 cd /home/user/